 Before joining Nine, Alexi was an equities analyst at Credit Suisse and Deutsche Bank.
-She holds Bachelor of Law and Bachelor of Commerce (Finance) Degrees from the University of New South Wales and has completed the Executive Program at Stanford and is a Graduate of the Australian Institute of Company Directors.
+She holds Bachelor of Law and Bachelor of Commerce (Finance) Degrees from the University of New South Wales, has completed the Executive Program at Stanford and is a Graduate of the Australian Institute of Company Directors.

-Michael Healy was appointed Director of Television for Nine in December 2010 and has over 30 years of media experience with the network.
-He is responsible for all aspects of content on Nine, 9Go!, 9Gem and 9Life.
+Michael Healy, appointed Director of Television for Nine in December 2010, has over 30 years of media experience with the network.
+He is responsible for all aspects of content on Nine, on 9Go!, 9Gem and 9Life.

 Michael started out with Channel Nine Perth in 1983 and relocated to Channel Nine Sydney in 1989.
-He previously held roles as Director of Programming for eight years and prior to that was Director of Presentation and Promotions for 10 years.
+His previous roles include eight years as Director of Programming and 10 years as Director of Presentation and Promotions.

 Rachel Launders joined Nine in 2015 as General Counsel and Company Secretary.

 She has worked with the Nine group for over 10 years, having been a key external legal adviser as a partner at Gilbert + Tobin.
-Rachel has played a central role in many strategic and defining transactions for the Nine group over that time, including its IPO and the acquisition of the Perth and Adelaide Nine stations, affiliate arrangements and major sports rights.
+Rachel has played a central role in many strategic and defining transactions for the Nine group, including its IPO and the acquisition of the Perth and Adelaide Nine stations, affiliate arrangements and major sports rights.

 Rachel holds a Bachelor of Laws (Hons) Degree from the University of Sydney and a Graduate Diploma of Applied Finance and Investment from the Financial Services Institute of Australasia.
 She is a fellow of the Financial Services Institute of Australasia, and a member of the Australian Institute of Company Directors.

-Lizzie Young joined Nine in 2010 and was appointed Group Content Strategy Director in 2017.
+Lizzie Young joined Nine in 2010 and was appointed Managing Director - Commercial Partnerships in 2019.

-Prior to her appointment she held various roles at Nine including Director of Content Partnerships and more recently was Director of Innovation, Partnerships & Client Experience and more recently, Group Content Strategy Director.
+Prior to her appointment she held various roles at Nine, including Director of Content Partnerships, Director of Innovation, Partnerships & Client Experience and more recently, Group Content Strategy Director.

 Lizzie is responsible for developing Nine’s content commercialisation strategy and expanding its distribution network, managing key partnerships across the group, along with executive responsibility for co-ordinating all marketing activity across the Nine group.

 She has had a longstanding media career in television, radio and digital that includes production, integrated sales and marketing in Australia and abroad.